trinhcodex/robot-vision-system/Socket/README.md

 server.c is file which is responsible for transfer the data from client_camera to client robot

 client.c is file which aims to get the position data from the server and use them to control the robot to specificed position

+client_python.py is file which aims to create the socket by using python and send the array to server in pure C, this simulates that we will use python to compute something by model AI, and afterthat, send all data computed to server and finally send to robot to control the robot